In the guide

 The same quantity must be sold in all bars of the same premises and a notice must be displayed clearly informing customers which quantity is being used - for example:

 These requirements do not apply when gin, rum, vodka or whisky is served as a cocktail in a mixture with two or more other drinks.

 The quantity served can be determined using 'Government stamped' automatic measuring devices such as spirit measuring instruments (SMIs) or by using 'thimble' measures, which guarantees that the quantity served will be accurate.

-When using SMIs of the 'optic'* type on bottles you should ensure that the measuring chamber is not obscured by price stickers etc so that the chamber can be seen to be full before use.
-The measuring chamber should be allowed to fully refill before another measure is dispensed.
+When using SMIs of the 'optic'* type on bottles you must ensure that the measuring chamber is not obscured by price stickers etc so that the chamber can be seen to be full before use.
+The measuring chamber must be allowed to fully refill before another measure is dispensed.

 [*Optic is a brand name, but is often used as a generic description for similar SMIs.]

 Bottle-top pouring devices attached to spirit bottles must not be used to independently determine the quantity of measures of gin, rum, vodka and whisky even if they are marked with a relevant quantity indication.
 These devices are not legally accurate and are intended for use in making cocktails.
 When serving gin, rum, vodka and whisky neat or with a single mixer drink, you can use bottle-top pourers alongside a stamped 'thimble' (if you use the former for convenience).

 When using 'thimble' measures that are required to be filled to the brim, it is good practice to hold the 'thimble' over the glass in which the drink is to be served whilst it is being filled; this will ensure that the customer gets the benefit of any spillage and is not served short measure.